 Ingredients

-2 filets Prince William Sound halibut, thawed
+2 filets of premium wild Alaskan halibut, thawed

-half of a red onion, diced
+Half of red onion, diced

-2 medium sized tomatoes, diced
+2 medium-sized tomatoes, diced

 ½ cup fresh cilantro, diced